MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The first script switches the user to another user
+This is the first readme for the task